saik0/giphrs/README.md

 giphRs is an application to demonstrate a native cross platform reactive app architecture in rust.
 It is currently only proof of concept for the UI architecture.
 It happens to also be a GIPHY client.

-The project of consists of the following
+The project consists of the following

 - Core Library
   - libgiphrs: Where all the application's behavior lives